 FLIGHTS, ACCOMMODATION AND MOVEMENT IN ALICANTE

-In Alicante, the distances are short, making it easy to get around the city on foot.
+In Alicante, according to Abbreviation Finder, the distances are short, making it easy to get around the city on foot.

 Good flight connections from Finland